-- How does it feel to give feedback to your colleagues? - How does it feel to receive feedback?
-Consider your reactions and responses when you receive critical feedback.
+- How does it feel to give feedback to your colleagues?
+To your supervisor? - How does it feel to receive feedback?
+Consider your reactions and responses when you receive critical feedback. - How do you prefer to receive feedback? - How does it feel to tell the provider of feedback your preferences?